Our People and Teams

 Christina is a member of the Yale Development Council and Yale School of Management Advisory Board.
 Christina earned a BA in Economics from Yale University and an MM from the Kellogg School of Management at Northwestern University.

-Luke Sauter is vice president of specialty pharmacy strategy at Walgreens, based in Deerfield, IL.
-He is responsible for leading the development of Walgreens enterprise specialty pharmacy strategy and overseeing the patient care, advocacy and product functions for oncology, HIV, organ transplant, chronic inflammatory disease, multiple sclerosis, hepatitis and fertility.
-Previously, he was chief administrative lead for Walgreens’ digital pharmacy transformation where he was accountable for the oversight of professional support functions including finance, project management, legal, human resources, communications, board of director reporting and technology vendor negotiations.
-Prior to that, he held a variety of finance roles with increasing responsibility, most recently having served as finance officer overseeing Walgreens’ pharmacy and retail health businesses.
+Luke Sauter is vice president, chief of staff to the CEO at Walgreens, based in Deerfield, IL.
+Previously, he was vice president of specialty pharmacy strategy, responsible for leading the development of Walgreens enterprise specialty pharmacy strategy and overseeing the patient care, advocacy and product functions for oncology, HIV, organ transplant, chronic inflammatory disease, multiple sclerosis, hepatitis and fertility.
+Prior to that role, he was chief administrative lead for Walgreens’ digital pharmacy transformation where he was accountable for the oversight of professional support functions including finance, project management, legal, human resources, communications, board of director reporting and technology vendor negotiations.
+He’s also held a variety of finance roles with increasing responsibility, most recently having served as finance officer overseeing Walgreens’ pharmacy and retail health businesses.
 Luke received a B.S. in accounting from the University of Illinois and is a Certified Public Accountant.
 He is an active member of the American Institute of Certified Public Accountants and the Nansemond Indian Tribal Association.

 Sean Slovenski is recognized as a healthcare industry innovator.
 Whether as the CEO of a joint venture between Intel and GE, leading innovation at Humana, founding and selling his own company in behavioral health or more recently serving as the President of Health & Wellness for Walmart, Sean has impacted almost every sector of healthcare.
 Sean has the honor of being named Healthcare Leader of The Year by the US Chamber of Commerce in 2015 and in 2019 as the 7th most influential person in healthcare out of the top 100 by Modern Healthcare Magazine.
 Sean resides in Cincinnati, Ohio with his wife, a breast cancer survivor, and his daughter.